-Mr Richardson has also had 10 years experience in the public sector having worked as an Australian Trade Commissioner in the Australian Embassy in Beijing, with responsibility for the resources portfolio, and Trade Development Director, Australian Commerce & Industry Office Taipei, Taiwan.
+He is fluent in Mandarin and has held 10 years experience in the public sector having worked as an Australian Trade Commissioner in the Australian Embassy in Beijing, with responsibility for the resources portfolio, and Trade Development Director, Australian Commerce & Industry Office Taipei, Taiwan.
 In 2006/07 Mr Richardson worked for the Government of Western Australia as Manager China, Department of Industry and Resources developing business and political relationships with China.
-Mr Richardson has lived in China for over 15 years where he has an extensive business network, particularly in the iron and steel industry.
-In the past five years Mr Richardson has been involved in the development of resource projects and in attracting Chinese investment to these projects.